ruanti2018-1/zy1-monogame/ArchitectureAnalysis0924.md

 #### System scope & Responsibilities

 MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework.
-Our goal is to allow people to make great games using a simple API.
+Our goal is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux and Windows 8/10.As well as PlayStation Vita, Xbox One and PlayStation 4.
 As a pioneer of framworks for creating cross-platform games, MonoGame possesses 4 prominent advantages.

 ##### Managed Code